jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 No diagram might have classes, references or parents that do not exist in the same diagram.
 If a fraction of a diagram is taken when copying and classes of objects in the fraction are not in the fraction then dummy classes might be added and taken in use.
 The same goes for parents and references.

-An effect of that is that cutting and then immediately pasting does not keep the situation in tact.
+An effect of that is that cutting and then immediately pasting might not keep the situation in tact.
 Classes that weren't cut are no longer referred to by the cut and pasted symbols, but they might have a dummy as a class.

 Only the outer parent might not be dummied.
 There might be –1 parents in the fraction, which might become the parent the fraction is pasted in.